-In accordance with Government Auditing Standards, we have also issued our report dated April 22, 2016 on our consideration of City of Utica Industrial Development Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated April 4, 2017 on our consideration of City of Utica Industrial Development Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Utica Industrial Development Agency's internal control over financial reporting and compliance.

-MANAGEMENT DISCUSSION AND ANYALYSIS (UNAUDITED) FOR THE YEARS ENDED DECEMBER 31, 2015 AND 2014
+MANAGEMENT DISCUSSION AND ANYALYSIS (UNAUDITED) FOR THE YEARS ENDED DECEMBER 31, 2016 AND 2015

-This section of the Agency's Financial Statements presents management's overview and analysis of the Agency's financial performance for the years ended December 31, 2015 and 2014.
+This section of Utica IDA's Financial Statements presents management's overview and analysis of Utica IDA's financial performance for the years ended December 31, 2016 and 2015.
 This section should be read in conjunction with the financial statements which follow this section.